SAP-docs/btp-business-application-studio/docs/Full_Stack_Cloud_Application_de0af65.md

     Allows you to develop applications based on CDS using the CDS command line and tools.

-    Includes enhanced code editors and database management capabilities.
+    This extension includes enhanced code editors and database management capabilities.
 The following tool is installed as part of the extension:

     -   CDS Command Line Tools v1.4.3